 Designed by: Taylor and Miller Architecture and Design

-The system actually has seven workstations, and each is fitted with storage cubbies laid out in a puzzle-like design.
+The system has seven workstations, each fitted with storage cubbies in a puzzle-like design.
 According to the architects, cranking the workstations open or closed is easy.
-“You can literally move the crank with a single finger,” Alex Miller, who worked on the project, tells the Architecture website Architizer.
+“You can move the crank with a single finger,” Alex Miller, who worked on the project, tells the Architecture website Architizer. –Eric Markowitz

-There’s a common notion that a “home office” is simply a room in one’s home, re-done with desk, bright lamp, and monitor for an instant office.
-The Tetra Shed by Innovation Imperative challenges that notion by plopping a freestanding office down anywhere–even out of doors.
-It was designed by David Ajasa-Adekunle to become an extension of the living space, but be flexible enough to find a role in a public space, in classrooms, or retail shops.
+There’s a common notion that a “home office” is simply a room in one’s home, re-done with a desk, bright lamp, and monitor for an instant office.
+The Tetra Shed by Innovation Imperative challenges that notion by placing a freestanding office anywhere—even out of doors.
+It was designed by David Ajasa-Adekunle to become an extension of the living space but be flexible enough to find a role in a public space, in classrooms, or in retail shops.

 Tetra Shed